Full normalization for transfinite stacks: Introduction

-As partially described in an early draft of \cite{str_comparison}, Steel used this copying process to introduce a full normalization analogue of tree embeddings, and corresponding adaptation of strong hull condensation, \emph{very strong hull condensation}, and also a procedure for full normalization of finite stacks adapting that for embedding normalization.
+As partially described in an early draft of \cite{str_comparison}, Steel used this copying process to introduce and outline a (full) normalization analogue of tree embeddings, and corresponding adaptation of strong hull condensation, \emph{very strong hull condensation}, and also a procedure for (full) normalization of \emph{finite} stacks adapting that for normal realization (that is, within his overall context; see Remark \ref{rem:normalization_different_contexts}).
 This material was not discussed in full detail there, however.
 Some time later, some details involved were ironed out independently by Steel and the author (see Footnote \ref{ftn:dropdown_pres}, Remark \ref{rem:pres_dropdown}).
-Soon after this, in 2016, Steel presented details of his work on the topic in the handwritten notes \cite{steel_local_HOD_comp}.
-We also develop related notions in detail here.
+Steel and the author then (in 2016, independently) proceeded to flesh out the finite stack version in detail (working in the respective contexts described in \ref{rem:normalization_different_contexts}), and the author worked out the main ideas for the infinite stack version, in the context of Theorem \ref{tm:full_norm_stacks_strategy}, which we will use in this paper.
+Steel made his handwritten notes \cite{steel_local_HOD_comp} available at that time.
+We develop both the finite stack and infinite stack material in detail here (in the context of \ref{tm:full_norm_stacks_strategy}).

-Note that for Theorem \ref{tm:full_norm_stacks_strategy} we also need to deal with infinite stacks.
-It turns out that most of the ideas needed for the proof are already present in the papers \cite{str_comparison} and \cite{iter_for_stacks}; those methods combined with a bit more analysis is enough.
+{} It turns out that most of the ideas needed for the proof of Theorem \ref{tm:full_norm_stacks_strategy} are already present in the papers \cite{str_comparison} and \cite{iter_for_stacks}; those methods combined with a bit more analysis is enough.
 But it does take some work to set things up, so that the further analysis can be carried out.
-Conveniently, however, various complications which arise in normal realization (embedding normalization) are eliminated when dealing with (full) normalization.
+Conveniently, however, various complications which arise in normal realization are eliminated when dealing with (full) normalization.

 The structure of the proof of Theorem \ref{tm:full_norm_stacks_strategy} we give, and much of the detail, is very similar to that of \cite[Theorem 9.1]{iter_for_stacks}, and where possible, we will omit details of proofs which are (essentially) the same.
 So the reader should have \cite{iter_for_stacks} available.
 If the reader is not familiar with that paper, it seems one might just consult it as needed (and as mentioned, certain complications in that paper do not arise here).
 The notation in \cite{iter_for_stacks} is different from that employed by Steel in \cite{str_comparison}, although many notions match up in meaning.
 Because this paper is very tightly related to \cite{iter_for_stacks}, and in order to make things easier on the reader, we opted to maintain consistency with the notation of \cite{iter_for_stacks} as far as possible.
 We will give most key definitions in full (but not all definitions), even though some of these are very similar to those in \cite{iter_for_stacks}.